agens-no/EllipticCurveKeyPair/README.md

 ### Encrypting

 1. Encrypt a message using the public key
-1. Decrypt the message using the private key – only accessible with touch id / device pin
+1. Decrypt the message using the private key – only accessible with FaceID / TouchID / device pin

 Only available on iOS 10 and above

 ### Signing

-1. Sign some data received by server using the private key – only accessible with touch id / device pin
+1. Sign some data received by server using the private key – only accessible with FaceID / TouchID / device pin
 1. Verify that the signature is valid using the public key

 A use case could be